 A UDDI Registry resource is a global resource that stores information about UDDI Registries used by Oracle Service Bus.
 After the UDDI Registry resource is configured, you can then publish Oracle Service Bus proxy services to the associated registry, or import business services from the registry to be used by an Oracle Service Bus proxy service.
 You must be in an active session to configure the UDDI registry resource.
 UDDI Registry resources must be updated or reconfigured when deployed to a new environment.
-For more information on updating UDDI Registry resources during deployment, see Section 1.5.2.15, "Best Practices to Follow When Migrating Global Resources."
+For more information on updating UDDI Registry resources during deployment, see Section 6.7, "Migrating Global Resources."